Pekin, then and now, with Sharon Samuels Reed, PCHS's history-making music teacher

 She began taking formal piano lessons at the age of 8, and since that day — Nov.
 12, 1958 — she has been involved in either taking in knowledge or sharing it with others.

-This includes 22 years as a teacher in the Peoria school system, and a seven-year span at Pekin Community High School, beginning in 1994.
-The latter position made her PCHS’ first black teacher, a fact that, almost certainly, she is annoyed that has been brought up in this writing.
+This includes 22 years as a teacher in the Peoria school system and a seven-year span at Pekin Community High School, beginning in 1994.
+The latter position made her PCHS’ first black teacher, a fact that, almost certainly, she is annoyed has been brought up in this writing.

-“I got all kinds of calls from the AP and all that wanting to do stories on me, and I refused them, because I didn’t want to be known as the black teacher in Pekin, I wanted to be known as a good teacher,” said Reed.
+“I got all kinds of calls from the AP and all that wanting to do stories on me, and I refused them, because I didn’t want to be known as the black teacher in Pekin, I wanted to be known as a good teacher,” Reed said.

 At the time, the program at the school was in turmoil.